NOM:NYSENuveen Missouri Quality Municipal Income Fund Analysis

 Key Factors

-- Merger integration risk for remaining holdings
+- Merger integration uncertainty

-- Medium liquidity risk in a small‑cap CEF
+- Medium liquidity risk

 Model confidence: 6/10